Skip Ribbon Commands

 5 Ways to Help Your Kids Have a Healthy School Year

-With kids heading back to school, here are some ways you can help stay healthy, happy and thrive.
+With kids heading back to school, there are ways you can help them stay healthy and happy.

 1. Prioritize the basics: sleep, exercise & nutrition

-Begin with the basics, ensuring that students get nutritious meals, sufficient sleep and physical activity.
-All of these are key to academic and social success.
-Studies show that children who eat a nutritious breakfast function better at school, for example.
+Begin with the basics.
+Make sure your child eats nutritious meals, stays hydrated with water, and gets plenty of physical activity and sleep.
+All of these are key to success in school and social life.
+Children who eat a nutritious breakfast function better at school, for example.
 Many children qualify for free or reduced-price food at school, including breakfast.
-The forms for these services can be completed at the school office.
+Contact your child's school to find out where you can access their application for school meal benefits.

 Getting enough sleep is also critical to staying healthy and thriving at school.
 Not getting enough sleep can affect memory, concentration, creativity and learning.
 In fact, lack of sleep is linked with lower academic performance, school attendance and tardiness.